Javier Mascherano: 2008 Old Trafford incident

 In his first game at Old Trafford against Manchester United on 23 March 2008, Mascherano was sent off after collecting two yellow cards.
 He was initially booked for a late tackle on Paul Scholes, and later dismissed for running towards referee Steve Bennett to protest a yellow card shown to Fernando Torres.
 Mascherano had to be pushed from the field of play by Steven Gerrard and Xabi Alonso.
 Rafael Benítez was forced to leave the dugout and plead with Mascherano to leave the field, and he was escorted down the tunnel by Peter Crouch.
 The Football Association ruled that the usual one-game suspension be increased to three games for improper conduct.
-Mascherano admitted the improper conduct charge levelled at him, but appealed against the further two-to-three-match suspension.
+Mascherano admitted the improper conduct charge levelled at him, but appealed the further two-to-three-match suspension.
 This appeal was denied by the FA, however, and Mascherano was also fined £15,000; he demanded that this fine would be paid to a charity.

 With the controversial incident behind him, Mascherano would play a role in Liverpool's 2–1 win over Manchester United at Anfield on 13 September 2008, although he was at fault for failing to cover countryman Carlos Tevez, who scored for United less than three minutes into the game.
 Mascherano made amends for his mistake, and was instrumental in creating the goal which put Liverpool 2–1 up.
 Mascherano was voted Man of the Match by the fans on Liverpool's official website.